This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 The Phoenix Circlephoenix

-The Phoenix Circle provides fellowship, outreach and education for young women of all ages in Bearsden.
-The group host a variety of talks, outings and events with something of interest to suit all tastes.
-The meetings take place fortnightly in the Church Hall on a Monday evening at 8 p.m. and run from September to March, see the calendar for details.
+The Phoenix Circle hosts a variety of talks & events.
+The group meets fortnightly on Monday evenings.
+The meetings take place fortnightly in the Church Hall on a Monday evening and run from September to March, see the calendar for details.
 A very warm welcome is extended to visitors and new members.

 Contact: Senga Dempster